peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

         $ORIGIN EXAMPLE.ORG.

-        ; the zone DUCKLING.EXAMPLE.ORG exists, but in another ; namespace
+        ; the zone DUCKLING.EXAMPLE.ORG may exist, but in another ; DNS namespace

         DUCKLING  3600  IN  NS  .
 ~~~~

-A zone cut to nowhere may also be provisioned as a secure delegation.
+A delegation to nowhere may also be provisioned as a secure delegation.
 This allows a DNSSEC-aware consumer of a referral response to obtain
 and cache a DNSSEC trust anchor for the child zone, for use when
 it is able to receive a signed response from a nameserver that
 includes the child zone in its namespace.
+(This requires that the
+parent administrator has knowledge of the namespace(s) in which the
+child exists.)

 ~~~~
         $ORIGIN EXAMPLE.ORG.

         ; the signed zone PUPPY.EXAMPLE.ORG exists,
-        ; but in another namespace
+        ; but in another DNS namespace

         PUPPY  3600  IN  DS  [...]
                          NS  .